 The Victoria Humane Society does not receive any monetary donations from any national Humane Society organizations.
 If you would like to make a donation, please make your gift directly to us.
 Donations can be made through Canada Helps or PayPal.

-The Victoria Humane Society is a not-for-profit organization funded through charitable donations, and is not funded by government.
+The Victoria Humane Society is a not-for-profit organization funded through charitable donations, not the government.
 Funding for our services and programs comes from cash donations, bequests, trusts, and fees.

-The Victoria Humane Society has a variety of volunteer opportunities, ranging from dog walking to fostering to assisting with special events and fundraisers.
+The Victoria Humane Society has a variety of volunteer opportunities ranging from dog walking to fostering to assisting with special events and fundraisers.
 We ask volunteer candidates to review our Volunteer application and identify areas of volunteering interest.
-All volunteer candidates are asked to complete the application form available on the website and submit it to us.
+All volunteer candidates are asked to complete and submit the application form available on the website.

 There is no cost to fly the dogs or cats.
 Volunteers put the animals onto Pacific Coastal Airlines which flies them to Victoria for free.
 The crates we use are generally donated.
 Victoria Humane Society volunteers pick up the animals at the airport.

 With limited resources and veterinary services for animals in remote and rural areas, many dogs are unsterilized, starving and homeless.
 Countless others are shot in a bid to control overpopulation problems.
 The sad reality in some rural and remote communities is that there are virtually no resources to address animal welfare and very few appropriate homes.
 At the Victoria Humane Society, we believe it is our responsibility to help animals in jurisdictions that are facing this problem.
 Thanks to the generosity of Pacific Coastal Airlines and our volunteers, we are able to provide this help without diminishing the care and attention we give to local animals.